-PSY 500 Scientific and Professional Ethics and Standards 3 credit hours Students will apply the APA Ethics Code to ethical and professional issues in clinical psychology such as privacy and confidentiality; interdisciplinary and multidisciplinary relationships; dual relationships; conflicts of interest; rights and responsibilities of clients; and ethical decision making.
+\PSY 500 Scientific and Professional Ethics and Standards

+Students will apply the APA Ethics Code to ethical and professional issues in clinical psychology such as privacy and confidentiality; interdisciplinary and multidisciplinary relationships; dual relationships; conflicts of interest; rights and responsibilities of clients; and ethical decision making.
 Prerequisites: Admission to clinical psychology program.

-PSY 510 Advanced Psychopathology
+\PSY 510 Advanced Psychopathology